 Negating a two’s complement number is slightly trickier than negating a signed magnitude value.
 To negate an N-bit value, determine it’s complement with respect to 2N (this is where the encoding’s name comes from).
 In other words, to negate an N-bit value X, find a bit sequence Y (X's complement) such that X + Y = 2N.

 Fortunately, there’s a quick shortcut for negating a two’s complement number in practice: flip all the bits and add one.
 For example, to negate the eight-bit value 13, first determine the binary value of 13.
-Since 13 is the sum of 8, 4, and 1, set the bits in positions 3, 2, and 0:
+Because 13 is the sum of 8, 4, and 1, set the bits in positions 3, 2, and 0:

 00001101 (decimal 13)

-Next, "flip the bits" (change all zeros to ones and vice versa):
+Next, "flip the bits" (change all zeros to ones, and vice versa):

 Finally, adding one yields 0b11110011.
 Sure enough, applying the formula for interpreting a two’s complement bit sequence shows that the value is -13: